miki-hermann/mcp/README.md

 is the MCP core.
 In addition to  the core there are prequel and sequel supporting modules.

-MCP core has for variants:
+MCP core has four variants:

     mcp-seq     (sequential),
     mcp-mpi     (parallel using the Message Passing Interface),